 Living in a tiny house with kids has its pros and cons, and I’ll tell you honestly that there are days that I adore living in our tiny home, and days that I dream of the addition we may someday build.

-I’ve found that a few general rules help us co-exist relatively peacefully in such a small space:
+I’ve found that a few general rules help us co-exist relatively peacefully with our kids in a tiny house:

 - Everything has a place, and at the end of the day, all items go back to their place.